Manage tests in BrowserStack Test Management with the MCP server

 Manage your entire testing lifecycle in BrowserStack Test Management using simple, natural language commands with the BrowserStack MCP server.

-Use the BrowserStack MCP server to manage your test cases and test runs directly from your coding assistant (such as GitHub Copilot, Claude, or Cursor).
-Skip the dashboard and manage your entire testing workflow with simple prompts.
+Use the BrowserStack MCP server to create and manage test cases, execute test runs, and record results in Test Management directly from your coding assistant (such as GitHub Copilot, Claude, or Cursor).
+Skip the dashboard and handle your entire testing process with simple prompts.

 To use Test Management tools on the MCP server, you need a Test Management license.
 Contact BrowserStack support to enable a license for your account.